 Economic Development Advocacy

 Sussex County is a tightly woven business community that works together in every aspect of Economic Development: business attraction, retention and expansion.
-From the Delaware Economic Development Office (DEDO) and Delaware’s Small Business Development Center (SBDC) – to the Convention and Visitors Bureau for Sussex County – Southern Delaware Tourism and our dynamic Chambers of Commerce, it’s no wonder why Sussex County is home to almost 10,000 businesses!
+From the Delaware Division of Small Business and Delaware’s Small Business Development Center (SBDC) – to the Convention and Visitors Bureau for Sussex County – Southern Delaware Tourism and our dynamic Chambers of Commerce, it’s no wonder why Sussex County is home to almost 10,000 businesses!

 Lastly, public and private sector leaders formed an organization called SEDAC – the Sussex Economic Development Action Committee.
 This committee actively works with the Sussex County Economic Development Office to leverage the experience, intellect, and creativity of the Sussex County community to inform, develop, recommend, and communicate strategies for creating sustainable economic prosperity.